MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ### Identify business impact of each flow

 The identification of the business impact of each flow is essential for understanding how each flow contributes to key business objectives.
 Business impact could include revenue generation, customer satisfaction, or operational efficiency.
-By understanding both the positive and negative impact of each flow, you can prioritize efforts to ensure the reliability of the flow that matter the most to your business.
+By understanding both the positive and negative impact of each flow, you can prioritize efforts to ensure the reliability of the flows that matter the most to your business.
 It's important to consider the direct impact of flow failure and its indirect effect on other interconnected processes.
 Here are steps to identify the business impact of each flow:

 - *Identify positive impact.* Determine the expected benefits when a flow runs as intended.
 The expected benefits could include improved efficiency, increased revenue, enhanced customer satisfaction, or any other positive effect on the business.